Our urban forest

 Ku-ring-gai's urban forests create a healthy, liveable community.
 These include our trees, plants, soil and waterways as well as natural and built plant and tree systems.

-What does an Urban Forest do?
+What does an urban forest do?

 • Reduces urban heat and energy consumption.